-The National Voter Registration Act (NVRA) of 1993 and Arizona Revised Statue (ARS) require that public assistance offices provide applicants and customers with an opportunity to register to vote at the time of renewal.
+The National Voter Registration Act (NVRA) of 1993 and Arizona Revised Statutes (ARS) require that public assistance offices provide applicants and customers with an opportunity to register to vote at the time of renewal.
+To meet this requirement, Voter Registration forms are sent to customers with renewal letters.